Insider Threat Detection & Data Loss Prevention Services

 Focus the work on the places where sensitive data can actually leave the business.

-Insider-risk and DLP engagements should begin with the organization’s real exposure paths, not a generic checklist.
-These workstreams examine the data, access, behavior, policies, and response workflows that determine whether the business can detect and contain sensitive-data risk.
+Insider threat and DLP engagements should begin with the organization’s real exposure paths, not a generic checklist.
+These workstreams examine the data, access, behavior, policies, and response workflows that determine whether the business can detect and contain sensitive data risk.

-Start when a data-risk question has become a leadership question.
+Start when a data risk concern has become a leadership question.

-Insider-risk and DLP work often begins when leadership needs a defensible answer, not just another dashboard.
-These triggers indicate that the organization needs better visibility into sensitive-data movement, access risk, and response accountability.
+Insider threat and DLP work often begins when leadership needs a defensible answer, not just another dashboard.
+These triggers indicate that the organization needs better visibility into sensitive data movement, access risk, and response accountability.

-Leave with evidence, priorities, and a response model that stakeholders can align around.
+Leave with artifacts, priorities, and a response model that stakeholders can align around.

-A useful insider-risk engagement should produce more than a list of control gaps.
-The organization should walk away with a clearer view of sensitive-data exposure, better policy direction, practical detection opportunities, and a response model that security, legal, HR, privacy, and IT can use.
+A useful insider threat engagement should produce more than a list of control gaps.
+The organization should walk away with a clearer view of sensitive data exposure, better policy direction, practical detection opportunities, and a response model that security, legal, HR, privacy, and IT can use.

 A typical engagement may include: